-Article 9 of the Law on Securities (the "Law") prohibits a person from:
+The Law on Securities ("Law") prohibits a person from:

-- using inside information in order to purchase or sell securities for that person him/herself or for a third party;
+- using inside information in order to purchase or sell securities for one's self or for a third party;

 - disclosing or giving inside information to another person; and